ntblab/neuropipe-support/doc/tutorial_secondlevel/tutorial.rst

 .. image:: https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_secondlevel/feat-stats-contrasts-and-f-tests.png

-Close that window, and FEAT shows you a graph of your model.
+Click 'Done', and FEAT shows you a graph of your model.
 If it's different from the one below, check you followed the instructions correctly.

 .. image:: https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_secondlevel/feat-model-graph.png